rwbot/TRIN_EARL/readme.md

 ---------------
 1. Modify the /etc/local file.
 2. Currently, the user have been given default rw access to the several ports.
+3. Use lsusb to list all USB devices (to test the connections)

 Two-webcam setup
 -------------------
 (I dont know how exactly I got it to work, but here are some things I tried...)

 1. sudo apt-get install v4l-utils
 2. sudo rmmod uvcvideo
 3. sudo modprobe uvcvideo quirks=128